JupiterOne/graph-tenable-io/docs/jupiterone-io/graph-tenable-cloud.md

 scan results for ingestion into JupiterOne.
 Customers authorize access by providing API keys to JupiterOne.

+## Tenable Cloud + JupiterOne Integration Benefits

+- Visualize Tenable Cloud users, scans, findings, reports, vulnerabilities, and container findings in the JupiterOne graph.
+- Map Tenable Cloud users to employees in your JupiterOne account.
+- Monitor Tenable vulnerabilities and findings within the alerts app.
+- Monitor changes to Tenable Cloud users, scans, findings, reports, vulnerabilities, and container findings using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches Tenable Cloud users, scans, findings, and vulnerabilities to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to reduce the noise of findings.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires an access key and secret key used to authenticate with Tenable Cloud.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a